broilo/Summaries/Hands-on_ML/chap2/README.md

     - If you let randomized search run for 1000 iterations, then it will explore 1000 different values for each hyperparameter.
     - You have more control over the computing budget you want to allocate to hyperparameter search, simply by setting the number of iterations.

+### Ensemble Methods

+* To try to combine the models that perform best.
+* The group (or "ensemble") will often perform better than the best individual model.
+    * E.g., Random Forest perform better than the individual Decision Trees they rely on.

 # Keywords

 * **Signals:** A piece of information fed to a ML system.